What to know about the real estate tycoon sentenced to death in Vietnam's largest fraud case

 HANOI, Vietnam (AP) — A Vietnamese real estate tycoon was sentenced to death Thursday in the country's biggest ever financial fraud case, a shocking development in an intensifying anti-corruption drive in the southeast Asian nation.

 Truong My Lan, a high-profile businesswoman who chaired a sprawling company that developed luxury apartments, hotels, offices and shopping malls, was arrested in 2022.
-The 67-year-old was formally charged with fraud amounting to $12.5 billion –- nearly 3% of the country’s 2022 GDP.
+The 67-year-old has been convicted for fraud amounting to $12.5 billion — nearly 3% of the country’s 2022 GDP — and for illegally controlling a major bank and allowing loans that resulted in losses of $27 billion, state media outlets reported.

 Death sentences are not uncommon in Vietnam, but it is rare in financial crime cases and for someone this well known.